Healthy Homes Assessment Waiohiki

 Rental Property Home Assessments Waiohiki

-Rental property areas affected through Health Homes Standards.
-Healthy Homes Standard in Waiohiki include each:
+The areas of rental property that are affected through Healthy Homes Standard.
+Healthy Homes Standards in Waiohiki include each:

 • Bedroom